 Besides regular attractions, there are also various seasonal events held around Mt Fuji area which attract even larger number of visitors during the period.
 Colourful flower fields, spectacular fireworks, etc, the stunning seasonal scenery can be enjoyed with the glorious view of Mt Fuji only for limited periods of the year.

-Kawaguchiko Winter Fireworks
+-Kawaguchiko Winter Fireworks

-Kawaguchiko Winter Fireworks (河口湖・冬花火) is a spectacular fireworks festival held on Saturdays and Sundays from mid January to mid February, plus 23 February which is a commemoration day of Mt Fuji.
+Kawaguchiko Winter Fireworks (河口湖・冬花火) is a spectacular fireworks festival held 12 times in total on Saturdays and Sundays from mid January to mid February.
 When the wind is calm, you can view the reflection of the fireworks and Mt Fuji on the surface of the Lake Kawaguchiko.

-Date: 12 January to 17 February (Saturday and Sunday only) and 23 February 2019
+Date: 18 January to 23 February 2020 (Saturday and Sunday only)

 Venue: Oike Park, Lake Kawaguchiko